- Command XLSTABLE

 This is the recommended choice when you know that the spreadsheet contains at least one time column.

-- Time separator (TIMESEP) - This parameter is not made available when *NONE is specified for parameter TIMECOL.
+- Time format (TIMEFMT) - This parameter is made available when CRTFILE(*YES) and parameter TTMECOL does not specify *NONE.

 - Run in a sync submitted job (SBMJOB) - If you specify SBMJOB(*YES), the XLSTABLE command is executed in a separate submitted job.